 Simvastatin is used to lower cholesterol.
-This helps to reduce the risk of heart attack, stroke and other related problems.
+This reduces your chance of having a stroke, heart attack, and other related problems.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs.

 Symptoms of a serious muscle problem such as: ongoing muscle weakness or pain, dark urine

 Muscle weakness or pain

 |Very rarely, this can be serious – check with your doctor|

 If you notice any other effects, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.